WebNet1 picoCTF 2019 Solution

 Learn more

-This challenge demonstrates a key forensics principle: when network traffic contains binary files, those files may themselves contain hidden data.
-Always examine transferred files with appropriate tools, not just the HTTP headers.
+This challenge demonstrates that when network traffic contains binary files, those files may themselves contain hidden data.
+Checking transferred files with strings or a hex viewer is a fast first step before reaching for heavier forensics tools.

 Flag

-Decrypt the TLS stream with the RSA key, export the transferred image, then run exiftool on it to find the flag in the EXIF metadata.
+Decrypt the TLS stream with the RSA key, export the transferred JPEG, then run strings on it to find the flag stored as a plain string inside the image file.

 Want more picoCTF 2019 writeups?